Led by Viv Rudd, the group meets once a month on the third Thursday in the Proctor Room, from 7.30-9.30pm.

 Books by Pam Kelly, all published by Brimstone Press, are: On the Edge (2006), Fiesta (2007), Other People (2007), Papering Over the Cracks (2008), Caught in the Crossfire (2008), Paziols: Living in the Land of the Cathars (2009, illustrated).

 Contact Pam Kelly 01747 852744; email@example.com; firstname.lastname@example.org

-An ad hoc group formed in 2008 following a short story-writing competition organised by the Centre and judged by author Fay Weldon, who now lives in Shaftesbury.
+The ad hoc group formed in 2008 following a short story-writing competition organised by the Centre and judged by author Fay Weldon (pictured right) who now lives in Shaftesbury.
 The competition resulted in the publication of ‘A Box of Chocolates’, a book of 50 short stories contributed by some 30 local authors, including several centre members.
-See below.

-The group and its members now hold regular get-togethers in the Proctor Room at SAC to share and discuss writing, and to exchange information regarding writing courses, publishing etc.
+The group and its members now hold regular get-togethers in the Proctor Room to share and discuss writing, and to exchange information regarding writing courses, publishing etc.

 The meetings are held on the first and third Tuesdays of the month from 7pm - 9pm.

 Contact: Elizabeth or Richard: